sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

             });
         }

         // This method gets called by the runtime.
-Use this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory) {
+        // Use this method to configure the HTTP request pipeline. public void Configure(
+            IApplicationBuilder app,
+            IHostingEnvironment env,
+            ILoggerFactory loggerFactory)
+        {
             loggerFactory.AddConsole(Configuration.GetSection("Logging"));
             loggerFactory.AddDebug();